MISP/misp-docker/README.md

 ## Troubleshooting

 -   Make sure you run a fairly recent version of Docker and Docker Compose (if in doubt, update following the steps outlined in https://docs.docker.com/engine/install/ubuntu/)
--   Some Linux distributions provide a recent version of Docker but a legacy version of Docker Compose, so you can try running `docker compose` instead of `docker-compose`
 -   Make sure you are not running an old image or container; when in doubt run `docker system prune --volumes` and clone this repository into an empty directory

 ## Versioning